maxwtrumpet/LASER/doc/MiCRO-ANT.md

 * `GetChannelVolume(int channel)`: Gets the volume of the given channel.
 * `StopAllSounds(bool persistent)`: Stops all currently playing sounds, including ones that persist across scenes if given a `true` value.
 * `LoadBank(string bank)`: Loads the FMOD bank with the given name (extension not included, assuming it is located in the banks folder).
-* `PlayEvent(string event, Vector3 position, Vector3 velocity)`: Plays the given event with the specified spatial positon and velocity.
-If the event doesn't have a 3D panner, these values have no effect.
+* `PlayEvent(string event, Vector3 position, Vector3 velocity, bool persists)`: Plays the given event with the specified spatial positon and velocity.
+If the event doesn't have a 3D panner, these values have no effect. `persists`, when true, allows the sound to continue playing between scenes,
 * `StopEvent(string event, bool fade)`: Stops the given effect and fades it based on the given boolean.
 * `IsEventPlaying(string event)`: Returns a boolean indicating whether or not the event with the given name is currently playing.
 * `GetEventParameter(string event, string parameter)`: Returns a float correlating the to the value of the given parameter on the given event.